osama22711/Books/Head_First_Design_patterns/README.md

 * <span style="color: yellow">The Adapter Pattern</span>: Converts the interface of a class into another interface clients expect.
 Lets classes work together that couldn't otherwise because of incompatible interfaces.
 * <span style="color: yellow">The Facade Pattern</span>: Provides a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.
 * <span style="color: yellow">The Template Method Pattern</span>: Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.
+* <span style="color: yellow">The Iterator Pattern</span>: Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
+* <span style="color: yellow">The Composite Pattern</span>: Compose objects into tree structures to represent part-whole hierarchies.
+Composite lets clients treat individual objects and compositions of objects uniformly.

 ## Bullet points
 1. * Knowing the OO basics does not make you a good OO designer.